-This article explains how to define the range of zoom levels and rendering order in your project in MapTiler Desktop Pro according to your needs.
-We explained what the zoom levels are and how to adjust them in the Start/Plus editions of MapTiler Desktop in Modify zoom levels in Start/Plus.
+This article explains how to define the range of zoom levels and rendering order in your project in MapTiler Engine Pro according to your needs.
+We explained what the zoom levels are and how to adjust them in the MapTiler Engine Plus in the article on how to Modify zoom levels in Engine Plus.

 Changing zoom levels

-In MapTiler Desktop Pro, you still can adjust zoom levels quickly using spinboxes in the Output settings page, just as in Start and Plus editions, but only as long as all of your sources have the same native zoom levels and none of them has any zoom level explicitly set (either min or max).
+In MapTiler Engine Pro, you still can adjust zoom levels quickly using spinboxes in the Output settings page, just as in Plus edition, but only as long as all of your sources have the same native zoom levels and none of them has any zoom level explicitly set (either min or max).
 This setting will apply to all of your sources.

 On different tabs of the tab bar at the top of the page, you can find your files organized into the zoom level groups, which they will be part of in the output, and then the All zooms tab with all input files.
 This is useful if you have images on different zoom levels: here you can filter only images which are on specific zoom levels or zoom level groups (e.g. images with zoom levels 11-16) and also perform the setting on a filtered group of files.